isabella232/data-workbench.en-1/help/home/c-about/c-about-baseline-profiles/c-about-baseline-profiles.md

 ---
 description: A set of standard profiles for each application has been created to allow for one or more of the profiles to be installed at any given time.
-seo-description: A set of standard profiles for each application has been created to allow for one or more of the profiles to be installed at any given time.
-seo-title: Baseline Profiles
 solution: Analytics
 title: Baseline Profiles
 topic: Data workbench